Year of Award

 Social skills are crucial for developing relationships as well as academic success.
 The relationship between siblings plays a role in the development of these social skills.
 Students who use AAC are often disadvantaged because they have fewer opportunities to develop the social skills they need to be successful.
 There is evidence to support the use of sibling and peer- mediated interventions with this population.
 The current study implemented a 30-minute training session for siblings of students who use AAC and aimed to improve communication between siblings and increase the siblings’ knowledge of AAC.
 Siblings took pre- and posttraining surveys and completed an open-ended questionnaire to determine the social validity of the training.
 Results of this pilot study supported previous findings that training siblings has positive effects.

 Rich, Christine, "The Impact of Training Siblings of Students Who Use AAC" (2017).
-Theses, Dissertations, and Capstone Projects.
+All Theses, Dissertations, and Capstone Projects.
 98.

 Available to Fontbonne users only.
 Please log in with your id + password.